Telethon Network of Genetic Biobanks - The Charter

 The Network operates abiding by the Italian Privacy and Data Protection Laws in force, including:

 The partners have adopted a common IT infrastructure.
-The common software application suite handles the core Biobank data and the full superset of patient and sample data currently collected by each Biobank, with optional modules used to handle sample/pathology subsets for which some partners collect specific data.
-The system manages and monitors the complete work flow of sample submission and sample requests.
+The software has been developed by an external provider.
+The common software application suite is web-based and handles the core Biobank data and the full superset of patient and sample data currently collected by each Biobank, with optional modules used to handle sample/pathology subsets for which some partners collect specific data.
+Data are hosted and maintained by CINECA data center, a no-profit Italian Consortium guaranteeing reliable and secure environment for data storage and backup-archive.
+The system manages and monitors the complete workflow of sample submission and sample requests.
 Data aggregation and publishing are completely automated.
 Network governance and coordination is aided by the use of open-source or free collaboration products for project management, video conferencing, document sharing and collaborative writing.

 The official TNGB website is http://biobanknetwork.telethon.it/ where Users can find all information related to the Network.

 Sample request and submission are fully handled online by IT system and are shared through the Request Control Panel (RCP) by all Network partners as well as by the Telethon Program Manager.
-Users are requested to fill in an on-line request form and, once the request is received on the RCP, the NB accepts or rejects it on the basis of the basic rules of access listed below (point 6.1).
+Users are requested to fill in an on-line request form and, once the request is received on the RCP, the Access Committee accepts or rejects it on the basis of the basic rules of access listed below (see point 6.2).
+In case of a request for the use of samples managed under the Agreements with Patient Organisations (see point 10.1), the representative of the specific Patient Organisation will be made aware of the receipt of the request.
+The representative may express their opinion on the request evaluation.
+This opinion which should be adequately motivated will be taken it into consideration by Access Committee even though this will be not binding for the evaluation.
 Assuming approval, Users are requested to send a signed hard-copy of the material transfer agreement form to the referring Biobank.

-Samples will be made available to users for research purposes, provided that an adequate portion of the samples derived from individuals affected by undiagnosed and rare diseases are safeguarded to the patient’s advantage to allow retrospective analysis.
-Consequently, the Biobank Director will never send out the last vial related to a particular specimen for research purposes, because it has to be kept for diagnostic analysis.
+Samples will be made available to users for purposes of research only in the biomedical field, provided that an adequate portion of the samples derived from individuals affected by undiagnosed and rare diseases are safeguarded to the patient’s advantage to allow retrospective analysis.
+Consequently, the Biobank will never send out the last vial related to a particular specimen for research purposes, because it has to be kept for diagnostic analysis.

 - adequate aliquot of sample to be saved for patient/family, aimed at retrospective analysis;